alaaeddin251258/AndriodConectToMySql/README.md

 # AndriodConectToMySql
-This repository contain a project of  an android application connect to a remote MySQL data base.
+This repository contains a project of  an android application connect to a remote MySQL data base.